sinamajidian/phaseme/readme.md

-# Individual-specific linkage information
+# Complete usage

+In quick start section the precomputed linkage information is used.
+Here, individual-specific linkage information is considered.
 For grasping the full advantage of PhaseME, few steps are needed prior using PhaseME.

 1- You need to download 1000 Genomes reference panel haplotypes.